sqearl/cookie_bite/README.md

 ```bash
 node replay_to_browser_session.js
 ```
-This script gives you control over how closely you match the original intercepted session.

-Before replaying, you will be prompted to choose:
+The script first displays:
+The original captured session info (IP, city, country, User-Agent, Language) Your current machine’s public IP and location (using ipinfo.io) It then asks what modifications you'd like to make before proceeding to session replay:
 - Replay the session exactly as captured (original User-Agent, Language, Geolocation).
 - Modify the User-Agent manually to impersonate a different browser/device.
 - Modify the Geolocation manually (latitude and longitude) to simulate logging in from another physical location.
 - Modify the Accept-Language header to appear as if coming from a different locale.
 - Modify combinations of these attributes to trigger specific Azure security alerts based on anomaly detection.

-The script first displays:
-The original captured session info (IP, city, country, User-Agent, Language) Your current machine’s public IP and location (using ipinfo.io) It then asks what modifications you'd like to make before proceeding to session replay.

 By spoofing attributes like language, geolocation, and user-agent, you can test how Azure Conditional Access Policies and security monitoring tools respond to various anomaly conditions.